Self-avoiding walks and polygons on hyperbolic graphs: Introduction

-The regular tessellations of the hyperbolic plane can be characterised by two positive integers $d$, $k$, where $d$ is the vertex degree, and $k$ is the face degree (the number of edges of the polygon).
-The $(d,k)$-regular tessellation of the hyperbolic plane is denoted by $\mathcal{H}(d,k)$.
-It is well known that $(d-2)(k-2)>4$ for any $\mathcal{H}(d,k)$.
-We remark that for every $\mathcal{H}(d,k)$, any subgroup of its automorphism group is unimodular, because it is countable \cite[Proposition 8.9, Lemma 8.43]{LyonsBook}.
+In the current paper we study SAWs and SAPs on the regular tessellations of the hyperbolic plane, i.e.\ tilings of the hyperbolic plane by regular polygons of the same degree with the property that the same number of polygons meet at each vertex.
+The regular tessellations of the hyperbolic plane can be characterised by two positive integers $d$ and $k$, where $d$ is the vertex degree, and $k$ is the face degree (the number of edges of the polygon).
+The $(d,k)$-regular tessellation of the hyperbolic plane is denoted by $\pazocal{H}(d,k)$.
+It is well known that $(d-2)(k-2)>4$ for any $\pazocal{H}(d,k)$.
+We remark that for every $\pazocal{H}(d,k)$, any subgroup of its automorphism group is unimodular, because it is countable \cite[Proposition 8.9, Lemma 8.43]{LyonsBook}.
 Hence the results of Hutchcroft do not apply in our case.

-In Section \ref{proofs} we study the connective constants of SAWs and SAPs and prove that $p_n$ is exponentially smaller than $c_n$ as $n\to \infty$.
+The main objective of this paper is to extend the results of Madras and Wu to all regular tessellations of the hyperbolic plane.
+Along the way, we also correct an error in their proofs -- see section \ref{correction} for more details.
+Our first result states that $p_n$ is exponentially smaller than $c_n$ as $n\to \infty$.

-\begin{theorem} For every regular tessellation $\mathcal{H}(d,k)$ of the hyperbolic plane we have $\mu_p\big(\mathcal{H}(d,k)\big)<\mu_w\big(\mathcal{H}(d,k)\big)$. \end{theorem}
+\begin{theorem} For every regular tessellation $\pazocal{H}(d,k)$ of the hyperbolic plane we have $\mu_p\big(\pazocal{H}(d,k)\big)<\mu_w\big(\pazocal{H}(d,k)\big)$. \end{theorem}

 In the process we derive some new bounds for $\mu_p$ and $\mu_w$, improving those of \cite{MaWuSAW}.